Torsors on loop groups and the Hitchin fibration: Torsors over

 For the existence, we begin by setting $k \ce R/\fm$, so that

 (see \S\ref{hens-series}).
 Every nonempty closed subscheme of $\Spec(R\{t\})$ meets $\Spec(k \{ t \})$ and $\Spec(k\{t\}/f k \{t\})$ is Artinian local supported along $\{t = 0\}$.
-Thus, isolation of quasi-finite parts of finite type schemes over Henselian local bases \cite{EGAIV4}*{18.5.11 c)} applied to $R'/(f)$, where $R[t] \ra R'$ is a sufficiently small \'{e}tale neighborhood of the zero section of $R[t]$, implies that $R\{t\}/(f)$ is a finite local $R$-algebra that is isomorphic to a factor of $R'/(f)$.
+Thus, isolation of quasi-finite parts of finite type schemes over Henselian local bases \cite{EGAIV4}*{Th\'{e}or\`{e}me 18.5.11 c)} applied to $R'/(f)$, where $R[t] \ra R'$ is a sufficiently small \'{e}tale neighborhood of the zero section of $R[t]$, implies that $R\{t\}/(f)$ is a finite local $R$-algebra that is isomorphic to a factor of $R'/(f)$.
 In particular, the $\fm$-adic topology of $R\{t\}/(f)$ agrees with its $(\fm, t)$-adic topology, to the effect that

-However, $\wh{R}\llb t \rrb/f \wh{R}\llb t \rrb$ is $\wh{R}$-flat by Weierstrass preparation \cite{BouAC}*{VII, \S3.8, Prop.~5}, so $R\{t\}/(f)$ must be $R$-flat, and hence even finite free of some rank $d \ge 0$ as an $R$-module.
+However, $\wh{R}\llb t \rrb/f \wh{R}\llb t \rrb$ is $\wh{R}$-flat by Weierstrass preparation \cite{BouAC}*{Chapitre VII, section 3, num\'{e}ro~8, Proposition 5}, so $R\{t\}/(f)$ must be $R$-flat, and hence even finite free of some rank $d \ge 0$ as an $R$-module.
 Let $P \in R[t]$ be the characteristic polynomial of the $R$-linear scaling by $t$ action on $R\{t\}/(f)$.
-By construction, $P$ is of the form claimed in the statement, and the Cayley--Hamilton theorem \cite{BouA}*{III, \S8.11, Prop.~20} supplies a map $i \colon R[t]/(P) \ra R\{t\}/(f)$.
-By Weierstrass preparation \cite{BouAC}*{VII, \S3.8, Prop.~5} again, $i \tensor_R \wh{R}$ is an isomorphism, so $i$ is too.
+By construction, $P$ is of the form claimed in the statement, and the Cayley--Hamilton theorem \cite{BouA}*{Chapitre III, section 8, num\'{e}ro 11, Proposition 20} supplies a map $i \colon R[t]/(P) \ra R\{t\}/(f)$.
+By Weierstrass preparation \cite{BouAC}*{Chapitre VII, section 3, num\'{e}ro 8, Proposition 5} again, $i \tensor_R \wh{R}$ is an isomorphism, so $i$ is too.
 In the resulting expression $P = fv$ one must have $v \in R\{ t \}^\times$: indeed, since $i$ is an isomorphism, $v$ must reduce to a unit modulo $\fm$, that is, to a unit of the discrete valuation ring $k\{t\}$. \epf

 The following proposition and the subsequent \ref{GL-c} and \ref{hens-seminormal} capture some concrete geometric consequences of the Henselian Weierstrass preparation established in \Cref{Weierstrass}.